Joyce Kavuma

-Joyce Kavuma, is a Ugandan lawyer and judge on the High Court of Uganda.
-She was appointed to that court by president Yoweri Museveni, on 8 February 2018.
+Joyce Kavuma is a Ugandan lawyer and judge on the High Court of Uganda.
+She was appointed to that court by President Yoweri Museveni on 8 February 2018.

 Background and education

-Joyce Kavuma was born on 18 October 1974.
+Kavuma was born on 18 October 1974.
 After attending local schools for her elementary education, she was admitted to Mount Saint Mary's College Namagunga, where she pursued both her O-Level and A-Level education.

 She graduated from the Faculty of Law of Makerere University, Uganda's largest and oldest public university, with a Bachelor of Laws, in 1997.
 The following year, she was awarded a Diploma in Legal Practice by the Law Development Centre, in Kampala, Uganda's capital city.
-She holds a Master of Laws degree, specializing in International Business, awarded by Uganda Christian University, in Mukono.
-She also holds a Master's degree in Management, obtained from the Uganda Management Institute, in Kampala.
+She holds a Master of Laws degree, specializing in International Business, from Uganda Christian University, in Mukono.
+She also earned a master's degree in Management from the Uganda Management Institute, in Kampala.

 Career

-Kavuma started her career in 1999, as a legal officer at the Legal Aid Clinic at the Law Development Center.
+Kavuma started her career in 1999 as a legal officer at the Legal Aid Clinic at the Law Development Center.
 The following year, she was appointed as Magistrate Grade One, and was assigned to the Buganda Road Court, in Kampala.